- First-Year Experience

 RHC: Residence Hall Coordinator- RHCs are professional staff members who live in the residence halls.
 They supervise student staff and oversee the community building and the administrative aspects of their building.

 SAB: Student Activities Board- The Student Activities Board at Saint Louis University provides special event programming and entertainment to Saint Louis University.
-Events include comedians, concerts, and other programming.
+Events include entertainers, concerts, and other programming.

 SGA: Student Government Association- SGA oversees the chartering and funding of all of the student organizations on-campus and serves as the voice of the student body to the University.

-SIC: The SLU Student Involvement Center, located in the Busch Student Center, is committed to creating educational experiences that engage students through their campus involvement, leadership development, and college transitions by organizing weekly events and movies, late-night activities, over two hundred student organizations, twenty-four fraternities and sororities, and plenty of servant leadership, transition and service learning opportunities.
+SIC: The SLU Student Involvement Center, located in the Busch Student Center, is committed to creating educational experiences that engage students through their campus involvement, leadership development, and college transitions by organizing events, late-night activities, over two hundred student organizations, fraternities and sororities, and plenty of servant leadership, transition and service learning opportunities.

 SLURuba: Simon Recreation Center's outdoor swimming facility (and sand volleyball court)